 - That we stop any consent-based processing of your personal data after you withdraw that consent.
 Review of any decision made based solely on automatic processing of your data (i.e. where no human has yet reviewed the outcome and criteria for the decision).

 A cookie is a small file placed on your computer’s hard drive.
 It enables our website to identify your computer as you view different pages on our website.
-Cookies allow websites and applications to store your preferences in order to present content, options or functions that are specific to you.
+Cookies allow websites and applications to store your preferences to present content, options, or functions specific to you.

-They also enable us to see information like how many people use the website and what pages they tend to visit.
-Cookies do not provide us with access to your computer or any information about you, other than that which you choose to share with us.
+They also enable us to see how many people use the website and what pages they tend to visit.
+Cookies do not provide us with access to your computer or any information about you, other than that you choose to share with us.

 - Analyse our web traffic using an analytics package – aggregated usage data helps us improve the website structure, content and functions.

-- Store information about your preferences – the website can then present you with information you will find more relevant and interesting.
+- Store information about your preferences – the website can then present you with information you will find more relevant and exciting.

 - To recognise when you return to our website – we may show you relevant content, or provide functionality you used previously.

 The cookie acceptance banner will no longer display on your screen.
-You may still choose at any time to delete or disable all or part of these cookies using your browser, with the exception of the First Party Cookies which are necessary for the Website to function.
+You may still choose at any time to delete or disable all or part of these cookies using your browser, except the First Party Cookies which are necessary for the Website to function.